-Catalina has a very active social event calendar that includes on site meals multiple nights per week.
+Catalina Spa has a very active social event calendar that includes on site meals multiple nights per week.
 In the peak winter months, their on-site kitchen staff serves meals every Thursday, Friday and Saturday.
 The menu is on a repeating rotation every week.
-Tacos on Thursdays, Pulled Pork Sliders on Friday, and Italian Meatballs and Pasta on Saturdays.
+Tacos on Thursdays, pulled pork sliders on Friday, and Italian meatballs and pasta on Saturdays.
 The food quality was quite good for an “all-you-can-eat” price of $9.50 per person (plus tax).

 We attended their catered Thanksgiving Dinner in the Upper Clubhouse, with about 100 people.
 Cost was $12 per person (BYO wine) and the food was very good with the traditional meal and trimmings.

 They have games, potlucks, seminars and even Karaoke.
 If you prefer more seasoned performers, the resort offers a concert series where they bring in professional talent during the peak (winter) months.

 During our stay, we worked with Catalina Spa and RV Resort to co-host The RVers TV show premiere watch party in the upper clubhouse.
 Catalina generously provided the event space, big screen TV (with Discovery Channel) and a complimentary breakfast for close to 170 guests.

 Practical Amenities at Catalina Spa RV Resort

 Other conveniences offered by Catalina Spa include a small store with RV supplies, snacks, pickle ball racquets, pool noodles and other camping related accessories.
 They also sell autographed copies of our book, Living The RV Life.

 There are two laundry rooms, and the machines can be operated with coins, or by using the PayRange app which you can download on your smartphone.
 The app was actually pretty great, and even sends you reminders when your machine has almost finished the cycle.